At A Glance

 - Any enrolled graduate or undergraduate student is eligible to propose a Student Learning Circle.

-- The circle’s core members must represent at least 4 different departments or schools.
+- The circle’s core members must represent at least four different departments or schools.
 We prefer the circles to be a mix of graduate and undergraduate students.

-- Each circle must find a faculty member who can serve as an advisor.
+- Each circle must find a faculty member who can serve as an adviser.

-- Priority will be given to proposals that open access to global opportunities for underrepresented populations.
+- Priority will be given to proposals that open access to global opportunities.

-- All awards granted during the 2013-2014 academic year must be expended by May 31st 2014.
-For activity with a later start date, please hold your application until awards reopen next academic year.
+- All awards granted during the academic year must be expended by May 31.
+For activity with a later start date, please hold your application until awards reopen the next academic year.

 - PLEASE NOTE: No funds may be used to pay a student or member of the group.

-Learning Circles receive up to $1,000, of which a maximum of $250 may be used for food.
+Learning Circles receive up to $1,000, none of which may be used for food.

 Notification of Award

-Applicants will receive award or rejection notices via email 1-2 weeks after submitting an application.
+Applicants will receive award or rejection notices via email one to two weeks after submitting an application.
 Please do not contact the Center for Global Initiatives to inquire about the status of your application during this time frame.
-However, if you have not received a notice 3 weeks after you submit your application, please inform us.
+However, if you have not received a notice three weeks after you submit your application, please inform us.

 The online application includes specific instructions.